dpfens/World-Bank-Python/README.md

 - get(page=1, per_page=50]
     - Returns a list of all [IncomeLevels](#incomelevel)

-See the [WorldBank Income Level API](https://datahelpdesk.worldbank.org/knowledgebase/articles/898596-api-income-level-queries) for more details.
+See the [World Bank Income Level API](https://datahelpdesk.worldbank.org/knowledgebase/articles/898596-api-income-level-queries) for more details.

 ### Indicator